DHTMLX/gantt-docs/data/desktop/handling_events.md

 Event Handling
 ===================================

-Events help to interact with users and bring interactivity to the page.<br>
+Events help to interact with users and bring interactivity to the page.

 When the user makes some action in the Gantt chart, dhtmlxGantt invokes an event.
 You can use this event to detect the action and run the desired code for it.

 Attaching events
 --------------------------------------------

 To attach an event, use the api/gantt_attachevent.md method.

 ~~~js